Bachelor of Education (BEd)

 If you have more questions, consult with an academic advisor.

-For more BEd admissions information, visit the Undergraduate Admissions web page.
+For more BEd admissions information, including more information on the Reference Requirements and Supplemental Requirements visit the Undergraduate Admissions web page.

 Applications for the program open in August and close in January.
 Prospective students will be notified of an admission decision any time between March and May of the same year.